Indiana Internship Opportunities

 College students with autism who are enrolled at any of five university and college campuses in Indiana may be eligible to participate in a paid internship through Indiana InternXperience.

-This grant-funded program is administrered by Easterseals Crossroads and provides hands-on experience to students within their chosen field of study.
+This grant-funded program is administered by Easterseals Crossroads and provides hands-on experience to students within their chosen field of study.
 Prospective interns meet with an Indiana InternXperience coordinator to set goals and determine strengths, interests, and preferences for a "good fit" internship.
 Business placements are determined by the student's field of interest, location, and goals.
 All students must be enrolled in a participating Indiana college.

 For more information, contact Suzanne McVey, 317-466-1000, or email Easterseals Crossroads.